deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “That’s about as good as I can get for *‘genetic information’* in their language.”

 That got a laugh.
 “Right.
 That makes sense… Still, good work.
-The Corti might be on our side of the chamber at the Dominion Council these days, but that doesn’t mean they won’t exploit the crap out of the Ten’gewek if they get the chance.”
+The Corti might be on our side of the chamber at the Dominion Council these days, but that doesn’t mean they won’t exploit the crap out of the Ten’Gewek if they get the chance.”

 Julian accepted the praise with a smile and a nod.
 “Thanks.”